tazama-lf/docs/Product/Archive/Technology-Selection.md

 ### Linkerd and Why

 It is a complete service mesh solution and it is open source.
-Here are the features that are important for the Tazama system:
+Here are the features that are important for the Tazama platform:

 1. Automatic TLS
 2. Automatic Proxy Injection